MJCliffe/PASCal/README.md

 There are a wide range of other useful programs available:

 - [WINstrain and EOSfit](http://www.rossangel.com/).
 WINStrain provides a large number of different options for calculating strains from lattice parameters, but is no longer supported.
-EOSfit is a powerful tool for  fitting equations of state (principally pressure).
+EOSfit is a powerful tool for fitting equations of state (principally pressure) and recent versions include strain calculation also.
 - [STRAIN](https://www.cryst.ehu.es/cryst/strain.html).
 The Bilbao Crystallographic Server can calculate strain calculations for a single pair of lattice parameters.
 - [ELATE](https://progs.coudert.name/elate).
 A tool for analysing full elastic constant tensors.